-Famed goth rock originators Bauhaus will soon have a career spanning visual history released—chronicled in the form of a coffee table book thanks to drummer Kevin Haskins.
+Famed goth rock originators Bauhaus will soon have their career spanning visual history chronicled in the form of a coffee table book thanks to drummer Kevin Haskins.
 BAUHAUS UNDEAD: The Visual History and Legacy of Bauhaus, exhibits an extensive personal collection of Haskins’ ranging from show fliers, photos, hand written lyrics and more—that he has diligently saved since the band’s beginnings.
 Combining all of this with personal anecdotes as well as stories from their peers—this makes for the perfect room darkening addition to any fan.

 What the first piece of Bauhaus memorabilia you remember collecting?